Retro64XYZ/retro64xyz.github.io/_posts/2017-08-08-programming-defensively.md

 Consider a system in which no social security number is to ever be repeated over the phone or through email.
 Transport of that data should be made through a system that distributes the data in a secure manner to a secure channel.
 Can it still be exfiltrated?
 Yes.
-But the difficult level is now much higher.
+But the difficulty level is now much higher.

 Users should also be warned during use of the software.
 They may be informed about the dangers with tool tips or text made available to explain that at all